 Q: How has your life changed since earning your diploma?

 Rebecca: My life has changed a lot.
-My self-esteem and outlook on life has given me the confidence to do what I love.
+My self-esteem and outlook on life have given me the confidence to do what I love.

 I have the skills I need to succeed, and I strive each day to do my best and always be a positive role model.